Home

 This one reads:

 Know ye by these presents that 1st Lt.
-John L Underwood, having staggered back from 35 missions over Germany, Austria, France, Pianosa, Yugoslavia, Bulgaria, Roumania through no fault of his own, and due to the negligence of the Luftwaffe and the Flugzeugabwehrkanonen, and by the grace of the great Gods of Formation and return, Welfi & Big Fence is hereby ordained a member of the Mystic & Nervous Disorder of Cheek Twitching.
+Wood, Robert A., having staggered back from 49 combat missions over Germany, Austria, France, Pianosa, Yugoslavia, Bulgaria, Roumania through no fault of his own, and due to the negligence of the Luftwaffe and the Flugzeugabwehrkanonen, and by the grace of the great Gods of Formation and return, Melfi & Big Fence is hereby ordained a member of the Mystic & Nervous Disorder of Cheek Twitching.

-Conferred this 27th day of Feb.
-Nineteen hundred and forty-five, as witnessed by the hand of the Supreme Grand Twitcher.
+Conferred this 5 day of Sept. in the year of our Lord nineteen hundred and forty-four, as witnessed by the hand & seal of the Supreme Grand Twitcher.

 Supreme Grand Twitcher

 Col. Glantzberg congratulating Maj.
 Knapp, Capt.
 McQuillan and Lt.
-Darlander.
+Dahlander, Jr..

 These were the squadron and group commanders.